gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 ### Lab exercise
 - Create playbook, op33-diff.yml, to compare the pre-capture and post-capture files.
-- For diff, we can use command module with diff argument.
+- For the compare operation, we can use command module to call the Linux diff utility.

 ```
 cisco@ansible-controller:~$ vi op33-diff.yml